nus-cs2113-AY2122S1/tp/docs/team/ericbryann.md

     * Added implementation details for `Ui` and `find`
     * Added a sequence diagram for `Ui`
 * Contributions to team task:
-  * Occasional refactoring of codes to follow more OOP.
+  * Occasional refactoring of codes to follow more OOP principles.
 * Review / mentoring contributions:
-  * Pointing out other team members' bug.
+  * Pointing out other team members' bugs.
   * Suggest possible improvements for the features they implemented.